Christmas Cactus Not Growing

 Symptoms

-- no new segments forming for several weeks
+- no new segments forming at the tips for several weeks in a row

-- existing segments healthy but no fresh growth
+- existing segments staying plump and healthy-looking but with no fresh growth appearing anywhere

-- stalled growth outside the normal post-bloom rest period
+- growth that stalled well outside the plant's normal post-bloom rest window

 Causes